robfors/duplicate_email_cleaner/README.md

-# duplicate_email_cleaner
+# Duplicate Email Cleaner
-Simple script to clean duplicate emails in an IMAP server.
+Use this script to clean duplicate emails from an IMAP server using only your IMAP login credentials.